Section Image

 In such a large area, the diversity of housing styles is ample.
 The neighborhood includes modern millennium-style, Colonial Revival, split-level and ranch-style homes.
 Neighborhoods also can look different based on when they were developed.
 Newer developed communities have properties lined up right next to each other, and the homes sit on narrow lots, while the older developments have a little bit more yard space but smaller home sizes.
 While some property values can climb over the million-dollar mark, buyers can expect a four-bedroom, three-bathroom, 3,000-square-foot property to go for $525,000.

-Children will attend Gwinnett County Public Schools, the largest school system in the state and rated an A- on Niche.
+Children will attend Gwinnett County Public Schools, the largest school system in the state and rated an A-minus on Niche.
 The school system has 142 schools and has had students and teams win awards at international, national and state levels across multiple fields, including mathematics, science, history, leadership and many more.
 Many schools are within the neighborhood, including J.A.
 Alford Elementary School and Sweetwater Middle School, both rated a B on Niche.
 Depending on location, children will eventually head to one of five high schools, including Mill Creek High School, which earns an A on Niche, is consistently one of the largest high schools in the state based on student population and offers 100 student clubs.
 Gwinnett Place also offers higher education opportunities at nearby Georgia Gwinnett College (GCC).
 GCC is the first four-year public college created in the U.S. in the 21st century and offers affordable tuition, and allows students to base their courses around their schedule.

 Loaded with parks, residents can choose between amenities to spend a day outside or gather with friends and family.
 Some favorites include Sweet Water Park, which features 25 acres of space with basketball and tennis courts, a sand volleyball court, a playground, and a pavilion.
 Alexander Park is within the neighborhood and features a playground, flying disc golf course, and a lake to fish for largemouth bass.
 If you want an outdoor adventure, Yellow River Park has a 12-mile non-paved trail used by hikers, mountain bikers and on horseback along the Yellow River.
 You are never too far from your next round of golf, as the area is full of private and public courses, including the public track, the Trophy Club of Apalachee.

-If the parks don’t keep you occupied, you can take a quick drive to nearby Downtown Decatur to enjoy a night out at a new restaurant without having to make a trip to Atlanta.
+You can take a quick drive to nearby Downtown Decatur to enjoy a night out at a new restaurant without having to make a trip to Atlanta.
 For sports lovers, you can see the Atlanta Braves' stars of tomorrow in your backyard as you cheer on the Triple-A Gwinnett Strippers at Coolray Field.
 Gwinnett Place has plenty of chain grocery stores like Kroger, Publix and Walmart Neighborhood Market so that residents can choose which one based on deals or proximity to their front doors.

 “Anytime you can avoid Interstate 85 in Atlanta, you kind of feel like you have some exclusivity, and this area has that,” says Maxey.
 While you are close to Interstate 85, you don’t necessarily need it because Highway 78 and Ronald Reagan Parkway (Highway 29) will take you downtown if needed.
 Memorial Drive runs parallel to 78 and provides another alternative to I-85.
-Gwinnett Place is packed with amenities that families and working professionals will appreciate, and its only getting bigger.
+Gwinnett Place is packed with amenities that families and working professionals will appreciate, and it’s only getting bigger.

 Andrew Phillips